AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 implemented, because although far from elegant, it is simple and practically sufficient.

+I present here a general solution to elaboration with first-class dependent implicit functions.

 #### Basic bidirectional elaboration

 I build the general and precise solution atop the bidirectional elaboration